Koj-Kyo/kojhack/README.md

 Added the `Fri 03 May 2024`

-Last update on Tue Jan 07 2025
+Last update on Wed Jan 08 2025

-**359 day before 2026 ⏱** days before new years
+**358 day before 2026 ⏱** days before new years

-🤖 This README.md is updated with pleasure, by Gabot ❤️
+🤖 This README.md is updated with wickedness, by Gabot ❤️